 Your BMI is a measurement of your body weight in relation to your height.
 You can measure and calculate your BMI with reasonable accuracy at home.
 BMI values fall into different weight categories that are well established, based on population figures.
 BMI can be used to monitor your risk of obesity related illnesses.

-You can use a BMI calculator to simply find out your BMI.
+You can use a BMI calculator to simply find out your BMI and look at the height to weight chart).
 You can regularly monitor your BMI using this tool.
 As you lose weight your BMI figure will also reduce.
 It may also give you added encouragement as you move from one BMI weight category to the next.

 Waist or hip circumference